 Shanghai welcomes Aldi!

-Meanwhile, if you go shopping there, don't forget to drop us a line...
+Meanwhile, if you go shopping in China's largest city, please don't forget to drop us a line...

 "Chinese buns with